csgames/comp-2017-cscoins/README.md

 #### Grid generation

  - First, we generate a starting coordinate with the PRNG.
 (PRNG.extract_number % grid_size, PRNG.extract_number % grid_size)
- - We generate an ending coordinate, same as the starting coordinate.
  - Place some walls at each border tiles.
 (First row, last row, first column and last column)
+ - We generate an starting coordinate and a ending coordinate.
+     - While starting coordinate is a wall already, generate another starting coordinate
+     - Do the same with the ending coordinate
  - Generate **nb_blockers** walls with the PRNG (PRNG.extract_number % grid_size, PRNG.extract_number % grid_size), if the coordinate is the same as the starting coord or the ending coord, skip this blockers.

 **Example**: We got a grid of size 10 with 5 blockers, "x" is a blocker, "s" is the starting point, "e" is the ending point and "p" is the path.